associatedpress/harvester/docs/configuration_resource.md

 users will still be forwarded to `/forms/<slug>` like normal.

-A typical use case for the `allowlist` configuration is to create the `allowlist` tab and simply leave it blank.
-This will cause Harvester to _only_ render forms that have been given a custom URL in the `forms` tab.
+A typical use case for the `allowlist` configuration is to create the `allowlist` tab and leave it blank.
+If your `allowlist` is empty, Harvester _only_ renders forms with custom URLs in the `forms` tab.

-The advantange of using an `allowlist` is that it lets you restrict who can create new Harvester projects by restricting access to the configuration sheet itself.
+The advantage of using an `allowlist` is that it lets you restrict who can create new Harvester projects by restricting access to the configuration sheet itself.
 No new Harvester projects can be started without first adding them to the configuration sheet, either as a custom URL or as an entry in the